DorianCoding/OCSP-server/README.md

 ### Compile from source
 1) Clone the repo `git clone https://github.com/DorianCoding/OCSP_MySql.git`
 2) Type `cargo run` and enjoy 👍
-## Connections
+## TCP listener and firewall
-If your port 9000 is blocked or you need to use web-listening app, you can proxy to the script.
+If your port selected is blocked by the firewall or you need to use web-listening app, you can proxy to the script.
 Apache & Nginx can be used.
 ## MySql tables
 This script requires a table like this :
 ```